Postcards From The Isle of Overwhelm

 Unfortunately, regular self-care is still not the norm for Moms.
 Although I’ve made (many) intentional changes, including better ways to handle stress and manage my time, adding self-care more often has been part of a long process.

 While figuring out how to make each week and month better, I’m committed to raising my son to be a full partner in his future household.
-By shining a bright light on this conversation now, I hope for change when my toddler daughter is an adult.
+By shining a bright light on this conversation now, I hope that by the time my toddler daughter is an adult it’s different.
 If she chooses the path of motherhood, I don’t want her struggling in the ways I am… cleaning, scheduling and housework consuming her mental cycles and limited discretionary time; stressed out and pressed to meet every deadline late at night while her children sleep.

 This deeply rooted double-standard is extracting precious energy from Moms and by extension, limiting our collective potential.